 Arianna would receive a bone marrow transplant, and, while that was successful, our challenges were just beginning.

-The bone marrow transplant worked to cure the cancer itself, but Arianna suffers from Graft Vs. Host Disease (GVHD), an immune condition that occurs after a transplant, when immune cells from donor tissue attack the host’s tissues.
-In Arianna’s case, GVHD is found specifically in her gut, skin, lungs, and liver.
-She is a candidate for an intestinal and liver transplant, and she’s likely going to have her colon removed.
+The bone marrow transplant worked to cure the cancer itself, but Arianna suffered from Graft Vs. Host Disease (GVHD), an immune condition that occurs after a transplant, when immune cells from donor tissue attack the host’s tissues.
+In Arianna’s case, GVHD was found specifically in her gut, skin, lungs, and liver.

 Our trips to the beach now mean we’re packing like a family of five – all sorts of medicine comes with, we need to have changes for her ostomy bag, and we can’t get sand in her “central line” (where she gets medicine delivered into her body).